You cannot explain what it’s like to mourn someone who is still alive unless you have experienced it first-hand.

 Speaking to a solicitor about creating a Will and Lasting Power of Attorney (LPA) can provide comfort in knowing your affairs are in order should you lose mental capacity.
 In addition, taking professional advice on protecting your property and wealth, should you need to go into a care home, can help protect your assets and allow you to pass them onto future generations.

 Becoming a Dementia Friend

 Anyone can become a Dementia Friend.
 All it requires is the investment of a little time to find out what dementia is and how it affects a person and their family.
 Then, armed with this knowledge, doing small everyday things that help.
 For example, being patient in a shop queue, or spending time with someone you know who is living with dementia.

-Bennett Griffin is an award winning solicitors based in West Sussex with offices in central Worthing and Ferring.
-Our experienced and specialist solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
+Bennett Griffin are award-winning Solicitors based in West Sussex.
+From our office in central Worthing our experienced and specialist Solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
 Please contact us on 01903 229 999 or by email at firstname.lastname@example.org for more information.